jdereg/json-io/user-guide-writeOptions.md

 ---
 ### Constructors
+The `ClassLoader` in the `WriteOptionsBuilder` is utilized to convert `String` class names into `Class` instances.
+This feature allows dynamic class loading during the serialization process, ensuring that the correct class types are associated with the serialized data.

 Create new `WriteOptions` instances.
 >#### new WriteOptionsBuilder().feature1().feature2(args).build()
 >- [ ] Start with default options and turn on feature1 and feature2 (which requires an argument)
 >#### new WriteOptionsBuilder(`WriteOptions other`)
 >- [ ] Copy all the settings from the passed in 'other' `WriteOptions.`

-For all the descriptions below, the top APIs listed are the "getter" (read) APIs to retrieve the setting from the `WriteOptions` and the APIs below it are "setter" APIs on the `WriteOptionsBuilder` to activate the option.
+In the descriptions below, the first set of APIs listed are the "getter" (read) methods used to retrieve settings from the `WriteOptions`.
+The methods listed subsequently are the "setter" APIs on the `WriteOptionsBuilder`, which are used to configure and activate various options.

-The `WriteOptionsBuilder` "setter" APIs return the `WriteOptionsBuilder` to permit chained access.
+Additionally, the `WriteOptionsBuilder` "setter" APIs are designed to return the `WriteOptionsBuilder` itself, facilitating chained method calls for streamlined configuration.
+This chaining allows for the concise and fluent setting of multiple options in a single statement.

 ### ClassLoader

-The`ClassLoader`in the `WriteOptonsBuilder` is used to turn `String` class names into `Class` instances.
+The `ClassLoader` in the `WriteOptionsBuilder` is utilized to convert `String` class names into `Class` instances.
+This functionality is essential for dynamically loading classes during the serialization process, ensuring that the appropriate class types are used based on the class names specified in the options.
 >#### `ClassLoader` getClassLoader()
 >- [ ] Returns the ClassLoader to resolve String class names.